To be recognised nationally and internationally as the leading organisation for armed policing of critical national infrastructure in the UK.

 A diverse workforce means our team has a wider range of skills, abilities and experiences.
 This helps us to be more effective and agile in the service we provide, and represent the communities we serve and work within.

-The CNC has a number of Equality Support Groups (ESGs), whose aim is to provide social, moral and professional support to our diverse team.
-They’ve been created specifically for those groups of individuals with protected characteristics as detailed in the Equality Act 2010.
+The CNC has a number of Affinity Networks, whose aim is to provide social, moral and professional support to our diverse team.

 - Learn about different cultures, identities, and practices

 - Identify gaps in understanding of the varied needs of people from different backgrounds and groups